rdtsc/codeeval-solutions/readme.md

 ```

 <sup>* CodeEval supports 3rd-party authentication via Facebook and GitHub,
-though neither of these authentication methods are currently supported.</sup>
+though neither of these authentication methods are currently supported by this
+task.</sup>

 #### Task: `init-solution`